singhsadhna/odin-recipes/README.md

 # odin-recipes
-This is basic recipe website where i am doing prectice of HTML
+This is basic recipe website where i am doing practice of HTML